martinit18/and-python/README.txt

 approximation only if g is sufficiently small.
 Hence, the larger g, the smaller the time step dt to be taken.
 This may be a drawback because the number N of terms in the Chebyshev expansion may become small, implying a loss of efficiency.
-The program records tha maximum value of g\psi|^2dt reached during the all propagation.
-A rule of thumb is that it should be smaller than 0.1.
+The program records the maximum value of g|\psi|^2dt reached during the whole propagation (the so-called "maximum nonlinear phase"), and prints it.
+A rule of thumb for systems where the disorder is stronger than interaction is that it should be smaller than 0.1.
 Sometimes, it has been observed that smaller values, say 0.02-0.05, are needed for good convergence.
+When the interaction is larger than the disorder, the density |\psi|^2 is more uniform and larger values of the nonlinear phase can be used.
+In any case, it is always good to check the conservation of the total energy (setting "dispersion_energy" to True in the parameter file.

 I.6.
 Spectral function
 The spectral function can be computed by Fourier transform of the autocorrelation